 You may have a Baker’s cyst if you notice any of the following symptoms:

-- Swelling behind the knee and/or in the calf
+- Back of knee swelling and/or in the calf

-- Stiffness or being unable to bend or flex the knee due to the swelling behind the knee
+- Knee tightness or being unable to bend or flex the knee due to the swelling behind the knee

-- A lump behind the knee that increases and decreases in size
+- A fluid-filled knee lump behind the knee that increases and decreases in size

 Symptoms can worsen with activity and standing for long periods.